owntheweb-archive/platform-quick-starter/README.md

 # platform-quick-starter
 This is a quick starter guide to working with platform.sh hosted projects.

+## Important Notes

-IMPORTANT: This document is a work-in-progress.
-Feedback is welcome.
+This document is not endorsed platform.sh team gurus.
+It's a work-in-progress.
+Feedback and contributions are welcome.

-## Official Docs
+## Official Documentation

 The official platform.sh docs are very helpful.
 Start here and read through it: